nichene/ms-insurance/README.md

 ## API

-To run the server locally you can type `make run-api`.
+To run the server locally you can type `make api`.

 ## Swagger